moalatoom/Capstone-Project-DSI9/README.md

 ## Image preparation

-The document contains all the required steps to crop a small portion of  the full spatial image to be ablow to work with limited resources.
+The document contains all the required steps to crop a small portion of  the full spatial image to be able to work with limited resources.

-two different satellite imagery was used with different resolutions.
+two different satellite imagery types were used with different resolutions.

 ## Capstone Project - Building k-means clustering model

-The Capstone document contains all the steps starting with the cropped images to developing a model.
+The Capstone document contains all the steps starting from the cropped images to model development.